shayaShav/app-remote-debugger/README.md

-# PubNub Remote Debugger : an easy way to debug your mobile web app
+# PubNub Remote Debugger : An easy way to debug your mobile web app

 This tool allows you to easily debug any app on a remote device.
 Main features are :
 * Automatically display all the "console.log" events from the remote device app in your local browser.